 You’ll want to leave the stilettos at home given much of Paris has cobblestones or uneven, old pavement.
-I opt for always having a lower pair of block heels or kitten heels in my bag that I can wear either more casually with jeans and a tweed jacket or can just as easily pair with a little black dress for a fancier dinner.
+I opt for always having a lower pair of block heels or kitten heels in my bag that I can wear either more casually with jeans and a tweed jacket.
+Or ones I can just as easily pair with a little black dress for a fancier dinner.

 I also love to wear a lightweight striped sweater with white jeans or underneath a classic trench coat.

-I love a silk tank for my trips year round as it can be the perfect layering piece under the right jacket for casual evenings out.
+I love a silk tank for my trips year round.
+A silk tank can be the perfect layering piece under the right jacket for casual evenings out.
 The above outfit is a go-to for me in Paris for dinner and drinks.
 I love this one because it is washable in case you spill during your trip.
 This one and this one (seen above!) are also favorites in my own personal closet.

 Little Black Dress